edulinq/python-utils/README.md

 Configuration options are passed to the command line by the `--config` flag in this format `--config <key>=<value>`.
 The provided values overrides the values from configuration files.

-Below is an example of specifying a config option directly from the CLI:
+Below is an example of specifying a configuration option directly from the CLI:
 ```
-python3 -m edq.cli.config.list --config user=edq-user --config token=12345
+python3 -m edq.cli.config.list --config user=edq-user --config pass=1234567890
 ```

 #### CLI Config Options